Our School App Stay connected on the go...

 Extracurricular and Curriculum Enhancement Opportunities

 It is important that the subjects chosen for study are appropriate for students’ intended post-Sixth Form plans; for example, some degree courses require particular subjects or subject combinations.
 All current Year 11 students at Bartholomew School will be seen by a senior member of staff, to discuss the viability and advisability of their subject combination, prior to completing their subject choices.
-Further, tutors and senior staff will meet with, and advise, students prior to a final decision on course choices being made in September.
+Furthermore, tutors and senior staff will meet with, and advise, students prior to a final decision on course choices being made in September.

 Students choosing the BTEC qualifications will also need to meet entry requirements.
 These are clearly highlighted in the subject specific pages within the prospectus.
 There may also be an opportunity to sit a single BTEC course at Abingdon and Witney College which will run alongside courses taken at Bartholomew.
 Please click on the link below for further details.